UIImage

 3if (jpegData) {

-4 // write jpegData to a file
+4 // Save the data to a local file

 5}

-3. Restore and Display Image from Base64
+3. Restore Image from Base64 String

 1const base64 = "iVBORw0KGgoAAAANSUhEUgAA..."